amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 ### Reusing Test Fixtures Between Tests
 - fixture
     - used to reduce "arrange" phase related code
-    - regular dependency of system under test or some data
+    - regular dependency of SUT or some data
     - needs to be in one single known state before each test, hence the term fixture
 #### High Coupling Between Tests Is An Anti Pattern
 > modification of one test should not affect other tests